Dev43/archivetheweb/README.md

 - [x] Create validator server

 - [x] Fix tags encoding for bundlr
-- [ ] Allow to use bundlr to upload to warp
 - [x] add warp/eth to ARSNAP
 - [x] Use wallet connect (web3Modal) -- then bundlr
 - [x] Use metamask SNAP (add bundlr?)

-To do now,

-- Archived instances view
-- BUNDLR + Warp?
-- Work on ArSNAP
-- CHECK ON WALLETCONNECT
-- Refine the frontend